SahilShaik1/ChatApplication/README.md

 - To send a file from the Server to the client use the following format
 - -s x y
 - x is the name of the file you want to send
-- y is the file name and format you want it to be on the client device
+- y is the file name and format you want it to be on the client device.
+Can only be variations of text files, such as .txt or .cpp.
+Images do not work correctly.
 - May be corrupted or not work if an invalid file format is attempted to be used, the delay between sending data in the sender/server file is set too low, or if a file that doesn't exist in scope is attempted to be read from.
 - **NOTE: File sharing requires lots of time, especially when the file is large in size.
 The file sharing can sometimes also break if the characters '@' or '%' is used as it signifies to start a new line and finish sharing the file respectively**
 - The code works by checking every 5 characters to send since the send function gets corrupted over large amounts of text, and if the first character of every 5 characters matches, the reciever file runs the command to start a new file or stop reading